CCLRCBH-BIC/DeNN/README.md

 The scripts for DeNN is currently not publicly available.
 However, researchers can reach us by sending email to yzhengshi@gmail.com and provide us the .mat file from preprocessing script for DeNN denoising.
 Please keep the data anonymous.
 ### 4. Reference
 Please cite the following reference if you use DeNN in your research.
 * Yang et al., Disentangling time series between brain tissues improves fMRI data quality using a time-dependent deep neural network.
+Under review.

 Other two references you may have interest:
 Deep neural network for task fMRI denoising